letiviada/BudgetApp/README.md

 # BudgetApp
 I have created a Budget App using Python's user interface framework Tkinter.

-I used this framework to create windows, buttons, text boxes, and other UI elements that you can use to interact with the Budget App.
-The app includes a home page where you can add different expenses depending on the categories, and visualize in a table the expenses of a specific category and a login and sign up page to access your account.
+ The app's user interface is built using Tkinter, which provides a simple and easy-to-use interface for users to interact with the app.
+The interface includes a menu bar, where users can access different features of the app, such as adding transactions.
+Users can add transactions by entering the date, description, category, and amount of the transaction.
+The app stores this information in a database using Sqlite, which provides a lightweight and reliable database solution.
+The app allows users to categorize their transactions into different categories, such as food, transportation, entertainment, etc.
+The app provides a secure login system to protect users' personal financial information.